viirtualp1/VueStrata/README.md

 # VueStrata

+Plugin for Webstorm

-Plugin for Webstorm.
-Allows to simplify the process of creating domains and components using Feature-Sliced Design architecture.
+Allows to simplify the process of creating domains and components using Feature-Sliced Design architecture